stormpath/stormpath.github.io/source/php/product-guide/index.markdown

 <a class="anchor" name="accounts-authenticate"></a>
 ### Authenticate An Account

-This workflow allows you to authenticate an account given an input of a username or email and a password from an end-user, system, or application.
+After an account has been created, you can authenticate an account given an input of a username or email and a password from the end-user.
+When authentication occurs, you are authenticating a user within a specific application against the application's account stores.
+That being said, the `application` resource is the starting point for authentication attempts.

-The authentication workflow relies on the `application` resource as a starting point.
-For more information on working with these workflows via REST after they have already been configured, refer to the [Working With Applications](#application-account-authc) section of this guide.
+For more information on working with applications and authentication, refer to the [Log in (Authenticate) an Account](#application-account-authc) section of this guide.

-{% docs note %}
-Workflows are only available on cloud directories and only configurable using the Stormpath Admin Console.
-They are not currently configurable via the REST API.
-Also, the Stormpath Administrator directory's automated workflows cannot be altered.
-{% enddocs %}

 <a class="anchor" name="accounts-reset"></a>
 ### Reset An Account's Password